grype/Magritte-Swift/README.md

 Notice that the property is no longer optional and an init() method declaration was added...

+### Numbers

 By default, MagritteSwift will use NSNumber as the numeric type.
-Let's try change that to a Double, and while at it - make it required, initialized to 0 and a private setter:
+Let's try change that to a Double, making it required and initialized to a value:

 ```smalltalk
 balanceDescription